 language, enabling integration into a larger program.
 Five of the

 2.2.1.
 General Concerns¶

 Futhark entry points are mapped to some form of function or method in the target language.
 Generally, an entry point taking n parameters will result in a function taking n parameters.
+If the entry point returns an m-element tuple, then the function will return m values (although the tuple can be replaced with a single opaque value, see below).
 Extra parameters may be added to pass in context data, or out-parameters for writing the result, for target languages that do not support multiple return values from functions.

 2.2.2.
 Generating C¶